jean-pierreBoth/coreset/README.md

 The third  highlights the progress made by the 2 first as it requires an order of magnitude more cpu.

+## Results

+Examples provided are the standard Mnist-digits and Mnist-fashion.

 ###  Coreset Construction